Assets (What You Own)

 Important Note

-Calculate your net worth at least once every quarter and compare the trend over time.
-Include home equity (current market value minus outstanding mortgage), and use current market values for investments and gold rather than purchase prices.
-Consistent quarterly tracking is the best way to measure financial progress and stay motivated.
+Calculate net worth at least quarterly and watch the trend over time.
+Include home equity (current market value minus mortgage), and use current market values for investments rather than purchase prices.